 A month later I arrived in Cabarete…

-She agreed and we spent two evenings together brainstorming marketing ideas for her businesses.
-It was a super-fun experience shared over Sushi and a bottle of red wine.
+She agreed and we spent two lunches together brainstorming marketing ideas for her businesses.

 Something magical happened…

-As Laurel began to trust that I did not have an agenda other than to have fun and help her double her business profit, she allowed me into her life, her home, and opened up her circle of friends to me – so much so that she has become my closest friend on the island.
+As Laurel began to trust that I did not have an agenda other than to have fun and help her double her business profit, she allowed me into her life, and opened up her circle of friends to me – including Sir Richard Branson.

 So how did we manage to grow such a strong friendship in only a few weeks?